AmsterdamUniversityPress/content-loading/ecommerce.md

 # eCommerce

+eCommerce is the option on AUP Online for users to buy journal articles (or book chapters) without a subscription.
+So if a user is interested in a given article they don't need to subscribe to the journal, instead they can buy the individual article.

+Below is described how the site admin can manage ecommerce for journal articles and book chapters.
+Note that this is per item.
+If AUP wants to manage ecommerce per product type, it needs to happen via the back end, i.e. it needs intervention by Ingenta.

+## important caveat
+What happens in reality is that users buy access to a page.
+That page is based on the DOI of the article or chapter.
+That in turn is based on the ISSN or ISBN.
+Whatever is on that page, the user has access to it.

+Currently, the full-text and the PDF _both_ live on that page.
+Access - via ecommerce or via subscription - is to _both_.
+If we add a third format, access would be to all _three_.

+If formats needs to be sold _separately_, a new ISSN/ISBN/DOI needs to be created.
+The disadvantage is that content seemingly appears double on the platform.

 ## journal articles

 Edify enables users to purchase access to articles through the site.
 This works as follows.